ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 secret_key="..."
 ```

-Because the `secret_key` is defined within the `[default]` section, its value is available
+The `secret_key` is defined within the `[default]` section.
-in any other section unless it is overridden explicitly by another `secret_key` key-value pair.
+Its value is available in any other section unless it is overridden explicitly by another `secret_key` key-value pair.

-The Flask Debug Toolbar requires the creation of another TOML file, `settings.toml`.
+The Flask Debug Toolbar also requires the creation of `settings.toml`.
+Only the information under `[default]` and the set environment will be
+read from `settings.toml` at run time.

 ## Bootstrap (CSS framework)
 https://getbootstrap.com/